NCKalyani/Arrays/README.md

-It performs the basic list rotations
+It performs the basic array rotations